tringadesku/Lab-Kurs-1/README.md

 This is a school group project for "Lab Course 1".

 The Hospital Management System provides a comprehensive platform for all hospital staff to save and manage data related to patients, staff, and inventory.
-With the Hospital Management System, hospital staff can manage appointments, patient records, medical histories, and billing information, all from one centralized location.
+With the Hospital Management System, hospital staff can manage appointments, patient records, medical histories, billing information and other records, all from one centralized location.

 The Project includes two folders: